Who I Am and Who This Blog Is For

 My name is Amil Ecki.
 I am an ordinary man from Eastern Europe, in my forties, and I lead an active lifestyle—not a sage or a guru, as the photo might suggest.
 In fact, the image is symbolic, chosen to represent the themes of this blog rather than my actual appearance.
 I mention this to emphasize that spirituality is for everyone.
 It doesn’t matter where we come from, what we have been through, or how old we are.
 The search for meaning and depth in life is not reserved for the “enlightened” or a chosen few.
 Spirituality is something we can practice daily, without grand gestures or pronouncements.

-This space is an invitation to feel part of a shared journey—from chaos to peace, from pain to understanding, from darkness to light.
-This blog is not a guide or a collection of ready-made recipes for happiness.
-It is a travel journal—an invitation to discover spirituality together and search for a meaning that can be found in the quiet moments of our everyday lives.
+The space I create may not be perfect, but it comes from my heart, is the voice of my soul that I am continuously discovering, and is an invitation to feel part of a shared journey—from chaos and nerves to inner peace, from pain to understanding and acceptance.
+This blog is not a guide or a collection of ready-made recipes for happiness, because I believe that a recipe for happiness does not exist.
+It is a travel journal—an invitation to discover spirituality together and search for a meaning that can be found in the ordinary moments of our everyday lives.

 My Story: Crisis and Questions